pmariglia/showdown/README.md

 Set the `BATTLE_BOT` environment variable to the name of your package and your function will be called each time PokemonShowdown prompts the bot for a move

+## The Battle Engine
+The bots in the project all use a Pokemon battle engine to determine all possible transpositions that may occur from a pair of moves.

+For more information, see [ENGINE.md](https://github.com/pmariglia/showdown/blob/master/ENGINE.md)

 ## Specifying Teams
 You can specify teams by setting the `TEAM_NAME` environment variable.
 Examples can be found in `teams/teams/`.